lukacsarpad/lukacsarpad.github.io/notes/README.md

 ## Notes

 * [Classical field theory](clfields.pdf): Notations, signatures, explicit expressions for conserved quantities in classical field theory.
-* [Complex scalar fields](compscal.pdf): Some notes on the didactics of variational problems with complex fields.
+* [Complex scalar fields](compscal.pdf): Some (very old) notes on the didactics of variational problems with complex fields.
 * [Notations for Laguerre polynomials and functions](laguerre.pdf)

 ## Sources, etc.